Graduate Management Admission Test: Data Insights section

+Historical Format (until early 2024)

 Analytical Writing Assessment (AWA)

-The AWA consists of a 30-minute writing task—analysis of an argument.
-It is important to be able to analyze the reasoning behind a given argument and write a critique of that argument.
-The essay will be given two independent ratings and these ratings are averaged together to determine the test taker's AWA score.
-One rating is given by a computerized reading evaluation and another is given by a person at GMAC who will read and score the essay themselves without knowing what the computerized score was.
-The automated essay-scoring engine is an electronic system that evaluates more than 50 structural and linguistic features, including organization of ideas, syntactic variety, and topical analysis.
-If the two ratings differ by more than one point, another evaluation by an expert reader is required to resolve the discrepancy and determine the final score.
+No longer part of the GMAT exam, the AWA consisted of a 30-minute writing task—analysis of an argument.
+It was important to be able to analyze the reasoning behind a given argument and write a critique of that argument.
+The essay was given two independent ratings and these ratings were averaged together to determine the test taker's AWA score.
+One rating was given by a computerized reading evaluation and another was given by a person at GMAC who will read and score the essay themselves without knowing what the computerized score was.
+The automated essay-scoring engine was an electronic system that evaluated more than 50 structural and linguistic features, including organization of ideas, syntactic variety, and topical analysis.
+If the two ratings differed by more than one point, another evaluation by an expert reader was required to resolve the discrepancy and determine the final score.

-The analytical writing assessment is graded on a scale of 0 (minimum) to 6 (maximum) in half-point intervals.
+The Analytical Writing Assessment was graded on a scale of 0 (minimum) to 6 (maximum) in half-point intervals.
 A score of 0 indicates that the response was either nonsensical, off-topic, or completely blank.
+It did not count toward’s a test taker’s total GMAT score.